When should I start investing in Mutual Funds?

 Pension plans provide a guaranteed source of income in the form of annuity during retirement.
 However, they don’t provide immediate liquidity for emergencies and offer limited choice in terms of diversification and investment styles.
 The premium paid towards a pension plan is tax deductible.
 Read more

 Long-term investments aim to finance distant future goals, like college education, home, retirement, etc. Hence, choose a fund suitable for wealth creation.
-Long-term goals have a horizon beyond 10 years and equity-oriented schemes(>=65% equity allocation) are the one of the best long-term investment option.
 Read more

 “My son is in the 9th grade.
 I am not sure what his interests are or what stream in education he should pursue.
 Should he go for Science, Commerce or Arts?
 Can someone help?”
 Many parents have such concerns.
 That is where one may approach an education, or a career, counselor, who has evaluated various options available for youngsters.
 Read more